AndreiAnisia/AndreiAnisia/README.md

 I'm a guy who is passionate about writing code, solving problems, automating stuff, and building apps.

-- 🔭 I’m a student at the Faculty of Automatic Control and Computer Science at Politehnica University of Bucharest.
-- 🌱 I’m currently improving my frond-end web development skills.
-- 🏢 I’m looking for a web developer job.

 <h3 align="center"> Languages and Tools: </h3>
 <br />
 <p align="center">